 Being bonded and having insurance serve two different functions — discussed more fully below — and we always recommend having insurance coverage, even when you’re bonded.

-While a bond is designed to protect your clients, insurance protects your business.
+While a bond protects your clients from failure to perform, insurance protects your business from liability.
 For example, workers’ compensation insurance can help cover employee injuries or illnesses that occur on the job.
 Even if you don’t have employees, carrying workers’ comp and general liability insurance is a smart investment.
 It can help protect your business financially from claims related to third-party accidents, property damage, or injuries on the job, and can help build trust and confidence with clients.

 Need help finding coverage?
 We can connect you with quotes from top insurers who specialize in small business insurance.